 Clip smoothly and slowly from the top and bottom of the nail (not the sides).
 Trimming from the sides of the nail can crush and splinter their nail causing some pain and discomfort.

 After trimming all of a cat’s nails, reward a cat with treats.
 If a pet parent cannot do all nails in one sitting, don’t stress.
 One paw at a time, over time, will keep cats’ nails at a generally healthy length.

 Getting a cat comfortable with trimming can take time and patience.
 Not all felines are willing to sit still while someone cuts their nails.
 One option to keep a cat safe and still is to wrap them in a blanket or warm towel.
 Pet parents can always ask for help.
 If a cat struggles too much to safely trim the nails or becomes aggressive, let them go and try again later with help from another pet parent, if needed.

 Pet parents generally only need to trim a cat’s nails weekly or bi-weekly.
 Provide a cat with some maintenance tools to help keep them healthy between sessions—such as scratching posts, mats, or cat trees.
 Consider buying multiple scratching posts or mats to place in several rooms near favorite spots.
 Reward a cat for using them to reinforce the scratching behavior with the scratch item instead of furniture corners.

 It may take a little practice to help get a cat comfortable with getting their nails trimmed.
 Once a pet parent develops a rhythm with their cat while grooming, it can be done in as little as a few minutes once or twice a month.

 Would you like to learn more about cats and nail trimming?
 When you become a Fuzzy member, you’ll receive 24/7 access to a Live Vet Chat.
-Sign up today to ask all your cat health, training, and behavior questions.
+Sign up for a Fuzzy membership to ask on-demand vets your cat health, training, and behavior questions.
 Seriously, no question is too small.